AdaInject: Injection Based Adaptive Gradient Descent Optimizers for Convolutional Neural Networks: Intuitive Explanation and Empirical Analysis

 The existing gradient descent optimizers such as Adam, diffGrad, Radam, etc. only consider the EMA of gradient for parameter update.
-However, the consideration of curvature is important as the gradient behavior is different for different regions of loss optimization landscape \cite{curvature}.
-We perform the theoretical analysis between the optimizers without and with the proposed injection under three different scenarios (i.e., \textbf{S1}, \textbf{S2} and \textbf{S3}) as depicted in Fig. \ref{fig:curvature}.
+However, the consideration of parameter history is important as the gradient behavior and required stepsize are different for different regions of loss optimization landscape \cite{curvature}, \cite{adabelief}.
+We explain the advantange of the proposed optimizer by considering three typical scenarios using a one dimensional optimization curvature (i.e., \textbf{S1}, \textbf{S2} and \textbf{S3}) as depicted in Fig. \ref{fig:curvature}.
+The bias correction step is ignored in the explanation for simplicity.

-\textbf{S1:} The saddle region with low curvature is very common in high dimensional optimization.
-An ideal optimizer is expected to perform large parameter updates in saddle regions.
-The gradient in saddle regions is small.
-Moreover, the change in gradient over iteration is also very small.
-Thus, the EMA of gradient ($g_t$) leads to the smaller values of the first order moment for parameter update.
-Whereas, the proposed injection based EMA of $(g_t + \Delta \theta \cdot g^2_t)/k$ produces the higher values for parameter update, except the scenarios where $\Delta \theta$ is zero.
-Thus, AdaInject leads to the larger parameter update in saddle regions.
+\textbf{S1:} This scenario depicts a flat region on the optimization landscape.
+An ideal optimizer is expected to perform large parameter updates in this scenario.
+The $|g_t|$ and $|\Delta\theta|$ in flat region are small.
+Thus, the EMA of gradient (i.e., $m_t$) as well as the EMA of proposed injected gradient (i.e., $s_t$) are small.
+It leads to a small stepsize in SGD.
+However, the step size is sufficiently large in both Adam and AdaInject due to the small value of $\sqrt{v_t}$ in the denominator.

-\textbf{S2:} The monotonic increase and decrease is another scenario in optimization curvature.
-The gradient is higher in such regions, but a change in gradient over iterations is low.
+\textbf{S2:} The ``large gradient, small curvature" is another scenario in optimization landscape.
+The gradient $|g_t|$ is higher in such regions.
 An ideal optimizer is expected to take the large parameter updates in such regions.
-The EMA of gradient ($g_t$) leads to the higher values of the first order moment for parameter update.
-However, the proposed injection based EMA of $(g_t + \Delta \theta \cdot g^2_t)/k$ further boosts the parameter updates with even larger steps.
-The increase in the step size in terms of $\Delta \theta$ for parameter update leads to the cascading effect for even higher parameter updates in the subsequent iterations.
+The EMA of gradient (i.e., $m_t$) as well as squared gradient (i.e., $v_t$) are large.
+Moreover, the EMA of the proposed injected gradient (i.e., $s_t$) is also sufficiently large as $|\Delta\theta|$ is small.
+Hence, the SGD takes large step in this scenario.
+However, both the Adam and AdaInject take relatively smaller step due to large value of $\sqrt{v_t}$ in the denominator.
+But, we show experimently that this problem can be reduced by considering AdaBelief concept \cite{adabelief} with the proposed injection idea (i.e., AdaBeliefInject).